Chicken wontons with a spicy Hong Kong style XO sauce, dark soy sauce, sesame oil and coriander.

 A chop suey with pan fried firm tofu, enhanced by vegetables with interesting and gentle textures – okra, eggplant, radish, red capsicum; complimented by ginger, chili and coriander.

-Beef tendon braised with soy sauce, oyster sauce, vinegar, wine, cloves, star anise, chili and pepper.
+Beef tendon braised with soy sauce, oyster sauce, vinegar, wine and Asian spices.

 Baby octopus marinated overnight with fish sauce, soy sauce, rice wine vinegar, lemon juice, kumquat juice, sliced kaffir lime leave, chili, marmalade and sesame oil, and grill on a griddle.
 Juicy and tender.